Key Highlights

 Choosing the Right Equipment Rental Company

-• Payment Terms: Knowing when payments are due is essential, along with awareness of penalties for late payments.
-Early termination fees can also be substantial; always inquire about the costs linked to ending the lease early, as these can introduce unexpected expenses to your budget.
+- Payment Terms: It is essential to know when payments are due and to be aware of any penalties for late payments.
+Early termination fees can also be significant; always inquire about the costs associated with breaking the lease prematurely, as these can add unexpected expenses to your project budget.

 Insurance and Liability Considerations in Equipment Rentals

-When renting equipment, it is crucial to consider several key insurance and liability aspects to safeguard your interests and ensure compliance with industry standards.
+When renting equipment, it is crucial to consider several key insurance and liability aspects to safeguard your interests and ensure compliance with industry standards:

 By addressing these insurance and liability considerations, construction managers can navigate the complexities of equipment rentals more effectively, ensuring both compliance and protection against unforeseen incidents.